Have you ever heard the statistic that millionaires have an average of seven streams of income?

 I’ve also made hard money loans to real estate investors (just one individual).
 They’re simple loans where I am paid interest on a monthly basis.

-The key thing to note in those various streams is how few of them rely on my active participation on a daily basis and how they are fueled from savings.
+The key thing to note in those various streams is how few of them rely on my active participation daily and how they are fueled from savings.
 My active participation is in the blogs and $5 Meal Plan.
-Everything is passive, outside of routine maintenance like updating my net worth record, and none of them would be possible if I didn't have the savings to invest it.
+Everything is passive, outside of routine maintenance like updating my net worth record, and none of them would be possible if I didn’t have the savings to invest it.